 O2 price for the roaming service in Latin America

-It is a widely used operator in the UK and Europe.
-Therefore, if you are a user of this company, you will be able to use its roaming service in most Latin American countries.
+O2 is a very popular operator in the UK and Europe.
+Therefore, if you are a customer of this provider, you will be able to use their roaming service in most Latin American countries.
 You will have to activate the O2 Travel Bolt On, which costs $6 per day, and includes unlimited data, minutes to make and receive calls, and unlimited texts to send.

 Roaming with Vodafone in Latin America